fleetdm/fleet/docs/REST API/rest-api.md

 > Note: the response above assumes a [GeoIP database is configured](https://fleetdm.com/docs/deploying/configuration#geoip), otherwise the `geolocation` object won't be included.

+> Note: `installed_paths` may be blank depending on installer package.
+For example, on Linux, RPM-installed packages do not provide installed path information.

 ### Get host by identifier

 Returns the information of the host specified using the `uuid`, `osquery_host_id`, `hostname`, or